 Financial Aid Satisfactory Academic Progress

 To be eligible and continue to receive Federal Student Aid (FSA), students must make satisfactory academic progress toward achieving and completing their program of study through measurement of qualitative (grade-based) and quantitative (time-based) standards.
+Students should also refer to the Academic Satisfactory Academic Progress standards.

 - Students enrolled in campus and online undergraduate degree programs must maintain a minimum cumulative grade point average (GPA) of 2.0 on a 4.0 scale.
 A grade of credit (CR) does not carry any GPA calculation at this time.